 Non-U.S. citizens do not qualify for a security clearance.
-However, if a non-U.S. citizen requires access to U.S. classified information and meets the requirements of paragraph 2-209 and 2-210 of the National Industrial Security Program Operating Manual (NISPOM) and Industrial Security Letter (ISL) 2006-02, a Limited Access Authorization (LAA) no higher than the Secret level may be issued.
-Though, the LAA is not a national security eligibility (clearance).
-Access to classified information must be limited to the specific contract outlined in the LOJ.
+However, if a non-U.S. citizen requires access to U.S. classified information and meets the requirements of the 32 Code of Federal Regulations (CFR) 117.10(k), a Limited Access Authorization (LAA) no higher than the Secret level may be issued.
+An LAA enables a non U.S. citizen to have limited access to classified information, but the LAA is not a national security eligibility.
+Access to classified will be limited to a specific program or project and will be cancelled upon the completion of the program or project for which it was approved.
 Access to classified information outside the scope of the approved LAA shall be considered a compromise of classified information.
 Access to classified information provided to the U.S. Government by another government or international organization will not be permitted under an LAA without the written consent of the government of the organization that provided the information.

 Prior to submitting an application for an LAA, the contractor must obtain a written disclosure determination from a principal or a designated disclosure official or obtain a State Department approved export license.
 The LAA cannot serve as an export authorization.

-The LOJ must be sent to the DCSA along with proof of foreign citizenship (i.e. passport), copy of disclosure determination or export license, and foreign security clearance certificate (if available).
-Provide this information to DCSA via email at firstname.lastname@example.org.
+The DD Form 3431 along with proof of foreign citizenship (i.e. passport), copy of disclosure determination or export license, and foreign security clearance certificate (if available) must be sent to DCSA via DoD Safe Access File Exchange, via fax to 571-305-6010, or email a scanned and secured pdf to firstname.lastname@example.org.
 A copy of the approved Technology Control Plan (TCP) must be submitted to our office prior to the LAA being granted.

 If you have any additional questions regarding LAAs, please contact the DCSA at email@example.com.

 Reference: DoDM 5200.02 Procedures for the DoD Personnel Security Program